mpilar98/m1classifierandprocessing/README.md

 # m1classifierandprocessing
+These apps and informatic procedure is registered at the University of Zaragoza (UNIZAR), with number of register PII-2023-0007.
 In this repositorie you can find both apps: m1processing and m1classifier, their project (.prj), their installers (.mlappinstall), and all the code in the corresponding folders.

 Installation: